megalus/stela/docs/quick_setup.md

 ---

-For the next pages, lets see each one of these options with more details.
+For the next pages, let's see each one of these options with more details.